J1 Exchange Visitor Program

 Required coverage for students and dependents includes:

 It is your responsibility to renew the insurance coverage for your dependent(s) during their stay.
 If you fail to maintain insurance coverage or misrepresent to the J-1 Program Sponsor will be considered in violation of the University Rules and will be subject to termination as an Exchange Visitor participant.
-View the Health Insurance Statement
+View the Health Insurance Information.

 The Two-year Home Country Requirement